ionic-team/ionic-cli/.github/ISSUE_TEMPLATE.md

 **Steps to Reproduce:**
 <!--
-If applicable, the best way to illustrate the the bug is with an example repo with a series of commands that results in the issue.
+If applicable, the best way to illustrate the bug is with an example repo.
+Otherwise, please describe in detail how to replicate the issue.
 -->

-Example repo: <!-- repo url here, or "N/A" -->

-1.
-2.
-3.

 **Output:**
 <!--